MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/ip-developers-guide-new.md

 # Azure Information Protection Developer's Guide

-Using Rights Management Services (RMS), the development aspect of Azure Information Protection, you will be able to rights-enable new and existing applications of different types for a range of supported platforms.
+This guide will orient you to tools for extending and integrating with Azure Information Protection’s rights management service.
+The intent of this guide is allow developers who want to leverage the rights management system to build different types of applications for a range of supported platforms.
+[!NOTE]
+>The current Azure Information protection SDK has the rights management component and the classification and labelling are under development.

 - [Service applications](#service-applications)
 - [User applications](#user-applications)